 - Weight4 pounds

 Our final pick is the Seirus Innovation All-Weather Lightweight Form Fit Glove.
 Crafted using all-weather Polartec, they’re sure to protect you suitably wherever you are in the world, even when the rest of you might feel the chill.
 This, however, does not detract from mobility and still offers natural movement for your hands.
 As far as glove go, they’re perhaps on the safer side, too.
 The Hyperlight Weathershield shell prevents rain while the Ultragrip palm makes it easier than ever to hold tight to anything that you desperately need to hold tight to.
+For more great products like this, check out our guide to the best running gloves.

 Maximum dexterity and comfort